Mendoza Thermal Baths | What You Need to Know About Cacheuta

 Picnic

 There are tons of picnic tables scattered all around the water park area.
-Down below by the river, up above by the entrance, and in the grassy area of the lower section.
-If you like to eat your own food, it is very easy to bring what you want and eat when you want, and wherever you want.
+You can find them down below by the river, up above by the entrance, and in the grassy area of the lower section.
+If you like to eat your own food, it is very easy to bring what you want and eat when you want, wherever you want.

 Quincho

-You also have the use of a quincho and a bbq area.
-There are several parrillas (grills) at the picnic tables near the entrance.
-I saw several very prepared families cooking their own bbq’s.
+You also have the use of a quincho (covered gazebo) and a bbq area.
+There are several parrillas (grills) next to the picnic tables near the entrance.
+I saw several very prepared families BBQ’ing their own meals.
 Lots of families used their table as a home base.
 They would cook all day and go back and forth between the table and the pools.

 Restaurants